vyomasystems-lab/challenges-vinisha2410/README_level1_design1.md

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
 The test drives inputs to the Design Under Test (mux module) which has 5-bit select line *sel* and thirty one 2-bit inputs *inp0*, *inp1*.. till *inp30*.
 Depending on *sel* value, one of the 31 inputs get selected which is then driven to the output *out*.

-The out list is created to store in case any bugs are found in design.
+The out list is created to store values in case any bugs are found in design.
 The inp list is created to store thirty one 2-bit value.
 The stored values in the list is then assigned to the input port.

 ```
 dut.inp0.value=inp[0]